mihakosi/egemond/README.md

 Egemond is a free and open-source app that helps you manage your personal finances.
 - **Save your financial activity**: Quickly add your incomes and expenses and categorize and tag them.
+- **Analyze receipts**: Egemond can analyze your receipts and automatically fill the title, amount, and date of the activity.
+It even recognizes every item you've purchased and categorizes it.
+- **Split activity**: If a certain transaction consists of items from different categories, you can split the amount of the activity between multiple categories.
 - **Keep track of your spending and earning**: With Egemond, you can monitor your spending and earning by time or category.
 - **Easy to use**: Egemond is designed to be intuitive for any user, regardless of their technical experience.